Two Southwest Virginia Companies Selected to Participate in Virginia’s VALET Program

 -Two-year program provides resources to support international business-

 RICHMOND - The Virginia Economic Development Partnership (VEDP) today announced the acceptance of two Southwest Virginia companies into its two-year Virginia Leaders in Export Trade (VALET) program.
-The companies are Hoover Color Corporation of Hiwassee and Turman Sawmill of Hillsville.
-Launched in January 2002, the VALET program assists exporters in the Commonwealth that have firmly established domestic operations and are committed to international exporting as an expansion strategy.
+Launched in January 2002, the program assists exporters in the Commonwealth that have firmly established domestic operations and are committed to international exporting as an expansion strategy.

-Hoover Color Corporation of Hiwassee and Turman Sawmill of Hillsville join the program as part of the 13th class of VALET companies.
+These Virginia companies join the program as part of the 23rd class of the VALET program.
 To participate, each eligible business must meet several quantitative criteria and complete an application process.
 Participating firms are chosen based on their dedication to growth through export.
-Currently, more than 90 Virginia companies have been accepted to participate in the VALET program.
+Currently, more than 188 Virginia companies have been accepted to participate in the VALET program.

 The Virginia Economic Development Partnership, a marketing organization, was created by the Virginia General Assembly in 1995 to encourage, stimulate, and support the development and expansion of the economy of the Commonwealth.
-The Partnership is a state authority, which is governed by a 21-member Board of Directors appointed by the Governor and the Virginia General Assembly.
+The Partnership is a state authority, which is governed by a 25-member Board of Directors appointed by the Governor and the Virginia General Assembly.
 To accomplish its objectives of promoting economic expansion within the Commonwealth, the Partnership focuses its efforts on business recruitment, expansion and international trade.
-VEDP has offices in Virginia, Belgium, Hong Kong, Mexico, Brazil, Korea and Japan.
+VEDP has offices in Virginia, Belgium, Shanghai, Mexico, Japan, India and the United Kingdom.

-To learn more about the VALET program, contact Leslie Parpart, VALET Program Manager, at LParpart@YesVirginia.org or visit the programs tab at www.ExportVirginia.org.
+To learn more about VALET program, visit www.ExportVirginia.org.